odidev/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/google-axion-cicd-gke/google-Axion.md

 ```
 Once you have successfully created the cluster, you can proceed to the next section.

-## How do I create a container registry with Azure Container Registry (ACR)?
+## How do I create a container registry with Artifact Registry?

 Creating a Container Registry in Google Cloud Platform (GCP) is a straightforward process.
 Google Container Registry (GCR) is a private registry for storing and managing Docker container images.
 Here's a step-by-step guide to creating and using a container registry in GCP:
 1. Enable Required APIs